apptainer/singularity-userdocs/singularity_and_docker.rst

 ..
 TODO Is the above not the config.json file referred to at https://github.com/opencontainers/runtime-spec/blob/master/config.md ???

-Even when all OCI blobs are already in Singularity's local cache, repeated image pulls cause *both* these last-two JSON object files, as well as the ``oci-layout`` and ``index.json`` files, to be updated.
+Even when all OCI blobs are already in apptainer's local cache, repeated image pulls cause *both* these last-two JSON object files, as well as the ``oci-layout`` and ``index.json`` files, to be updated.

-Building Containers for Singularity from OCI Images
+Building Containers for apptainer from OCI Images
 ===================================================

 .. _cli-oci-bootstrap-agent:

-Working Locally from the Singularity Command Line: ``oci`` Bootstrap Agent
+Working Locally from the apptainer Command Line: ``oci`` Bootstrap Agent
 --------------------------------------------------------------------------

-The example detailed in the previous section can be used to illustrate how a SIF file for use by Singularity can be created from the local cache - an albeit contrived example, that works because the Singularity cache is compliant with the OCI Image Layout Specification.
+The example detailed in the previous section can be used to illustrate how a SIF file for use by apptainer can be created from the local cache - an albeit contrived example, that works because the apptainer cache is compliant with the OCI Image Layout Specification.

 .. note::

-    Of course, the ``oci`` bootstrap agent can be applied to *any* **bundle** that is compliant with the OCI Image Layout Specification - not *just* the Singularity cache, as created by executing a Singularity ``pull`` command.
+    Of course, the ``oci`` bootstrap agent can be applied to *any* **bundle** that is compliant with the OCI Image Layout Specification - not *just* the apptainer cache, as created by executing a apptainer ``pull`` command.

-In this local case, the ``build`` command of Singularity makes use of the ``oci`` bootstrap agent as follows:
+In this local case, the ``build`` command of apptainer makes use of the ``oci`` bootstrap agent as follows:

 .. code-block:: none

-    $ singularity build ~/lolcow_oci_cache.sif oci://$HOME/.singularity/cache/oci:a692b57abc43035b197b10390ea2c12855d21649f2ea2cc28094d18b93360eeb
+    $ apptainer build ~/lolcow_oci_cache.sif oci://$HOME/.apptainer/cache/oci:a692b57abc43035b197b10390ea2c12855d21649f2ea2cc28094d18b93360eeb
     INFO:    Starting build...
     Getting image source signatures
     Skipping fetch of repeat blob sha256:9fb6c798fa41e509b58bccc5c29654c3ff4648b608f5daa67c1aab6a7d02c118